-At Highlands, the Humanities faculty offers Sociology, Psychology, Geography, History, Economics, Government & Politics and Philosophy at A Level plus a level 3 Business BTEC.
+In the sixth form the Humanities faculty offers Sociology, Psychology, Geography, History, Economics, Government & Politics and Philosophy at A Level plus Business level 3 BTEC.

-Currently our entry criteria for A level courses are that you gain at least a grade 6 in a Humanities subject at GCSE, on top of the school entry requirements.
+Currently our entry criteria for A level courses are that you gain at least a grade 6 in a Humanities subject at GCSE, to study it at A Level.
 Psychology also recommends that students have a grade 6 in Science.

-Geography and History A Levels are "facilitating" A Levels for universities.
+Geography and History A Levels are "facilitating" subjects for universities.
 These are A Levels that the top universities regard favourably because they are seen as robust courses with challenging assessment.
-Other Humanities A Levels are likely to be added in a forthcoming review of this list of 'elite' A Levels.

-We also offer a highly popular Business BTEC course which has a more vocational slant.
-Students must gain a grade 5 in their Humanities GCSE or have successfully completed their BTEC Business at KS4.
+We also offer a highly popular Business BTEC course, which has a more vocational focus.
+To progress, students must gain a grade 5 in their Humanities GCSE or have successfully completed their BTEC Business at KS4.

-GCSE Geography (9-1) Specification B Edexcel (1GB0)
+Specification B Edexcel (1GB0)